-Under Section 15 of the Fair Work (Building Industry - Accreditation Scheme) Regulation 2016 (the Regulations), it is a condition of accreditation that accredited contractors comply with the reporting requirements of the Scheme.
+Under Section 15 of the Building Industry (Improving Productivity) (Accreditation Scheme) Rules 2019 (the Rules), it is a condition of accreditation that accredited contractors comply with the reporting requirements of the Scheme.

 Accredited contractors are required to provide information to the OFSC on their WHS performance.
 The OFSC requires information from accredited contractors at different stages throughout the life of both Scheme and non-Scheme building contracts on which they are the head contractor.